 “We’re working to improve the actual incident data’s consistency by focusing it on customer impact, and to agree and implement a framework for disclosing such data.”

-He said customers could be reassured by the widespread availability of ATMs and point-of-sale devices such as EFTPOS facilities, most of which have cash withdrawal options, to access their funds at any time.
+He said customers could be reassured by the widespread availability of ATMs and point-of-sale devices such as EFTPOS facilities, most of which had cash withdrawal options, to access their funds at any time.

-Canstar money expert Effie Zahos said consumers needed to take matters into their own hands if a financial institution couldn’t ensure their software services were reliable.
+Canstar money expert Effie Zahos said consumers needed to take matters into their own hands if a financial institution couldn’t ensure its software services were reliable.

-“For some of us a bank outage is just an inconvenience, for others wanting to pay bills or settle on purchases, an outage can turn into a financial nightmare,” Ms Zahos said.
+“For some of us a bank outage is just an inconvenience, but for others wanting to pay bills or settle purchases, an outage can turn into a financial nightmare,” Ms Zahos said.

 “If your bank continues to have software glitches then maybe the best thing you can do is pack up your accounts and give your business to somebody who has a better track record.”